-- (d) Level of Government specifies the level of government (e.g., Central or Regional) maintaining the measure for which the entry is made; - (e) Type of Obligation refers to the obligations of Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements) or Article 9.8 (Senior Management and Board of Directors), as the case may be, which does not apply to the listed measure; - (f) Description of Measure describes measures that do not conform to Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements), or Article 9.8 (Senior Management and Board of Directors) for which the entry is made; and - (g) Source of Measure is identified for transparency purposes only, for existing measures that apply to the sector, subsector, or activity covered by the entry. - 7.
+- (d) Level of Government specifies the level of government (e.g., Central or Regional) maintaining the measure for which the entry is made; - (e) Type of Obligation refers to the obligations of Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements) or Article 9.8 (Senior Management and Board of Directors), as the case may be, which does not apply to the listed measure;

+- (f) Description of Measure describes measures that do not conform to Article 9.3 (National Treatment), Article 9.4 (Most-Favoured-Nation Treatment), Article 9.7 (Performance Requirements), or Article 9.8 (Senior Management and Board of Directors) for which the entry is made; and - (g) Source of Measure is identified for transparency purposes only, for existing measures that apply to the sector, subsector, or activity covered by the entry. - 7.
 In the interpretation of any entry, all elements of the entry shall be considered.
 The Description of Measure element shall prevail over all other elements. - 8.
-These Explanatory Notes form an integral part of List A. - 1.
-Sector: All sectors
+These Explanatory Notes form an integral part of List A.

+1. Sector • All sectors

+Subsector • -

+Industry Classification • -

+Level of Government : All levels

-Type of Obligation: National Treatment.
-Performance Requirements.
-Senior Management and Board of Directors
+Type of Obligation • National Treatment Performance Requirements Senior Management and Board of Directors

-In the case where the Head of the National Council for Peace and Order is of opinion that it is necessary for the benefit of reform in any field and to strengthen public unity and harmony, or for the prevention, disruption, or suppression of any act which undermines public peace and order or national security, the Monarchy, national economy or administration of State affairs, whether that act emerges inside or outside Thailand, the Head of the National Council for Peace and Order shall have the powers to make any order to disrupt or suppress regardless of the legislative, executive, or judicial force of that order.
+Description of Measure • In the case where the Head of the National Council for Peace and Order is of opinion that it is necessary for the benefit of reform in any field and to strengthen public unity and harmony, or for the prevention, disruption, or suppression of any act which undermines public peace and order or national security, the Monarchy, national economy or administration of State affairs, whether that act emerges inside or outside Thailand, the Head of the National Council for Peace and Order shall have the powers to make any order to disrupt or suppress regardless of the legislative, executive, or judicial force of that order.
 In this case, that order, act or any performance in accordance with that order is deemed to be legal, constitutional and conclusive, and it shall be reported to the National Legislative Assembly and the Prime Minister without delay.

-In the event of the occurrence of an emergency situation and the Prime Minister considers that it is appropriate to use the force of administrative officials or police officers, civil officials or military officers to jointly provide assistance, prevent, remedy, suppress, withhold the emergency situation, rehabilitate or provide assistance to the people, the Prime Minister, upon the approval of the Council of Ministers, is empowered to declare an emergency situation applicable to the whole country or in some area or locality as necessary for the situation.
+In the event of the occurrence of an emergency situation and the Prime Minister considers that it is appropriate to use the force of administrative officials or police officers, civil officials or military officers to jointly provide assistance, prevent, remedy, suppress, withhold the emergency situation, rehabilitate or